citizenlabsgr/adopt-a-drain/INSTALL.md

 #### Build Adopt a Drain with Compose
-Open a Terminal Window
+Build caches steps to make docker-compose run faster Open a Terminal Window
+Run the following if you change the Dockerfile, Docker-composer, GEMFILE or GEMLOCK.lock
 ```
+                           # Open a command window
     docker system prune    # Remove all unused containers, networks, images (both dangling and unreferenced)

     cd adopt-a-drain/      # you should be in the adopt-a-drain/ folder